Resident Evil: Infinite Darkness: Production

 Prior to its proper unveiling, Netflix Portugal tweeted out a teaser trailer on Twitter alongside the claim that it would be a "CGI movie", but shortly deleted the tweet afterward.
 Infinite Darkness was officially announced at the virtual 2020 Tokyo Game Show as a CGI series by the show's executive producer, Hiroyuki Kobayashi.
 At the virtual Biohazard Showcase event in April 2021, it was revealed that Eiichirō Hasumi will serve as the series' director and Yugo Kanno as composer.

 Series' production is to be handled by TMS Entertainment, with animation services by Quebico.

+Director Eiichirō Hasumi set the mini-series before the events of Resident Evil 6, in order to have more freedom with the younger incarnations of Leon and Claire, as he noted they were too popular and thus he wanted to be careful with their characterizations.
+The new character named Jason is meant to mirror Leon's sense of justice because of their similar backgrounds and ideas on how to deal with partners.
+The director was warned to remember the mini-series "was animation" during the interactions between Leon and Jason, and to maintain tension.

 Home media

 Resident Evil: Infinite Darkness was released on DVD and Blu-ray on December 21, 2021.